RomFatal/node-linker-pro/README.md

   node_modules → /Users/you/Library/Caches/node_modules_store/<hash>
 ```

-`node_modules` is now stored locally, not synced — saving space and speeding up your workflow.
+ℹ️ **`<hash>`** is a unique folder name based on your project path, ensuring no conflicts between different projects.

 ---

 ## Features

-- Save cloud storage space.
+- 💾 Save cloud storage space.
-- Faster project syncs.
+- ⚡ Faster project syncs.
-- Cross-platform: macOS, Linux, Windows.
+- 🌍 Cross-platform: macOS, Linux, Windows.
-- Works with npm, Yarn, and pnpm.
+- 📦 Works with npm, Yarn, and pnpm.
-- Auto-installs missing dependencies.
+- 🔄 Auto-installs missing dependencies.
-- No changes to your `package.json`.
+- 🛠 No changes to your `package.json`.

 ---